 by This Wachter, Science Journalist and Podcast Producer, Jennifer Khakshouri, Host of the ETH podcast, and Rainer Borer, Head of Corporate Communications at ETH Zürich

 Audio is trendy.
 Podcasts are booming, also in the field of science.
 A short overview about the diversity of science podcasts and how audio could be part of science communication.
 The producers of the monthly English-speaking ETH podcast give an insight into the making-of with listening examples.
 The head of corporate communications at ETH Zürich tells us why ETH runs this podcast.

 As always, swissnex San Francisco is offering drinks in a nearby bar to continue the discussion after the event.

 Adam Conner-Simons oversees communications and media relations for MIT’s largest research lab, the Computer Science and Artificial Intelligence Laboratory (CSAIL).
 He develops content about CSAIL research and events, and leads its general press outreach, media training and social media efforts.
 He is also a freelance journalist for the New York Times, the Boston Globe and other publications, and previously worked in the communications offices of Brandeis University and Pomona College.
 He speaks regularly about communications topics for organizations such as the American Marketing Association, the Council for Advancement and Support of Education, Harvard University’s Communicating Science Workshop, and the National Association of Science Writers.

-Mark Jones, World Economic Forum (WEF)
+Mark Jones, Head of Digital Content, World Economic Forum (WEF)